 This shift caught the attention of peers and fans alike, giving the six-foot rock Amazon well-deserved attention in the indie world as a songstress, performer, and vocalist, both abroad and at home.

-Likened to Lzzy Hale (Halestorm), Bonnie Raitt, and Melissa Etheridge, Jamie has the rare ability to captivate and enrapture with a combination of her stage presence, lyrical prowess, electrifying rhythms, and a voice both raw and soulfully soothing.
+Likened to Lzzy Hale (Halestorm), Melissa Etheridge, and even Susan Tedeschi in those quieter moments, Jamie has the rare ability to captivate and enrapture with a combination of her stage presence, lyrical prowess, electrifying rhythms, and a voice both raw and soulfully soothing.
 It's not just a concert - it's an experience.

 -”Storm Coming” charted on the ‘Roots Music Report’, album and singles

--nominated for the OffBeat's Best of the Beat Awards “Best Roots Rock Artist” & “Best Roots Rock Album” (2019) and “Best Emerging Artist” (2016)
+-nominated for the OffBeat's Best of the Beat Awards “Best Roots Rock Artist” & “Best Roots Rock Album” (of 2018) and “Best Emerging Artist” (of 2015)

 -opened for Jonathon "Boogie" Long

 -opened for Roxie Watson at Variety Playhouse in Atlanta

 -opened for Dilana and Grayson Capps in New Orleans

 -joined Paul Sanchez at New Orleans Jazz Fest and French Quarter Fest 2014-2016

 -performed at the Mahalia Jackson Theatre’s Jude Sounds of New Orleans Benefit Concert, 2014 & 2015